 What if Page visitors miss the Send Message button?
 You can prompt visitors to message you instead.
 When activated the setting will prompt Facebook users to send a message with a pop-up chat window on the bottom right.

 To enable the chat window, turn on Prompt people to send messages in Settings.
 You’ll be able to message Page visitors back once they’ve messaged you.
-Please note that your Page needs a very responsive to messages badge to see this option.
+Please note that your Page needs a responsive to messages badge to see this option.

 Facebook Messenger for Business: Comment Private Replies and Auto Reply